gobootler/imdb-search/README.md

 The provided `PostgreSQL` connection string points to an empty database.
 Populate this database with the IMDB dataset while ensuring any foreign key relationships are properly created / maintained.

-Then create an `express` api in this repository which will expose 2 routes using your newly populated `PostgreSQL` database:
+Then create an api (we prefer `node`/`express`) in this repository which will expose 2 routes using your newly populated `PostgreSQL` database:
 * `[BASE_URL]/search`
   * Search route which returns an array of titles
-  * Must handle following optional search parameters:
+  * Must handle following optional query parameters:
     * `keyword`: to fuzzy search for specific title names
     * `titleType`
     * `isAdult`